 A whole world of difference, right?

-With this paragraph, the recruiter is familiar with the applicant’s biggest professional achievements and they’ve got the feeling that they’re aimed to bring their company success.
+With this paragraph, the recruiter is familiar with the applicant’s biggest professional achievements and they’ve got the feeling that they’re aiming to bring their company success.

 There is no doubt the second example wins over the first.

-Of course, you’d hire the applicant who shows some passion and industry knowledge along with some measurable achievements.
+Of course, you’d hire an applicant who shows some passion and industry knowledge along with some measurable achievements.